mit-crpg/OpenMOC/docs/source/methods/cmfd.rst

    **Figure 6**: The solution procedure for CMFD accelerated MOC.

-CMFD acceleration is implemented in OpenMOC by overlaying a regular grid on top of the unstructured flat source region mesh as shown in :ref:`Figure 1 <figure-fsr-mesh-regions>`.
+CMFD acceleration is implemented in OpenMOC by overlaying a regular grid on top of the unstructured source region mesh as shown in :ref:`Figure 1 <figure-fsr-mesh-regions>`.
 During an MOC fixed source iteration, OpenMOC tallies the net currents across the surfaces of each mesh cell.
 The fixed source iteration algorithm then becomes :ref:`Algorithm 1 <alg-transport-sweep-CMFD>`.

 .. _alg-transport-sweep-CMFD: